LaurelinTheGold/RTIOW_rust/README.md

 ## Current Steps ##
 - Figure out how to profile execution to find what are the slow parts
+    - Possibly try timing runs with glam vs my own library to see which is faster
 - Figure out how to pass threadsafe rng or statically give each thread its own rng rather than making a new rng for each thing
 - Figure out what the best combination of parallel iterators are
     - Rows